 Metropolitan urbanity Signature type “Metropolitan urbanity” captures the centre of the largest cities in Great Britain such as Glasgow, Birmingham or Manchester.
 It is characterised by a very high number of jobs in the area, high built-up density and often high population density.
 This type serves as the core centre of the entire metropolitan areas.

 Concentrated urbanity Concentrated urbanity” is a signature type found in the city centre of London and nowhere else in Great Britain.
-It reflects the uniqueness of London in the British context with an extremely high number of jobs and amenities located nearby, as well as high built-up and pop- ulation densities.
+It reflects the uniqueness of London in the British context with an extremely high number of jobs and amenities located nearby, as well as high built-up and population densities.
 Buildings in this signature are large and tightly packed, forming complex shapes with courtyards and little green space.

 Hyper concentrated urbanity